 Higher Labor Productivity

-Labor productivity is the key issue: Taiwanese workers are 6 times more productive than Chinese workers when you compare overall GDP per capita between the two countries.
+Labor productivity is the key issue: Taiwanese workers are 6 times more productive than Chinese workers when you compare the overall GDP per capita between the two countries.
 Factories in Taiwan tend to be more efficient than Chinese factories.
 However, this does not mean that all factories in Taiwan are efficient.
 There are poorly run factories in every country, but labor productivity is clearly higher in Taiwan compared to China.

 Under the current tariff regime with China, Taiwanese exports (in certain product categories) to the United States pay a much lower duty than Chinese exports.
 This difference alone could be enough to justify a shift to a new location and overcome the wage difference.
 Additionally, the Taiwanese government is offering numerous incentives to new manufacturing facilities following the drastic decline in the country's manufacturing sector when a significant amount of factories moved their operations to China.